commandeer/open/README.md

 ## Contents of this Open-Source Repo

 The code base for the Commandeer App is closed-source.
 To make a great product, we feel that is is better to only serve out a final, polished product with every release.
 If you look at our [Release History](https://docs.getcommandeer.com/releases/) you will notice that we have very few minor revisions, which are usually quick patches after a major release.
 This is because we have a hyper-focus on quality within all our tooling, but especially with our Desktop App, as it is a tool specifically meant to help you with your day to day work.

-### 1. Commandeer Desktop App Bugs and Feature Requests

-[Issues Board](https://github.com/commandeer/open/issues) - You can submit any bugs or feature requests you may have here.

-### 2. Commandeer App Project Kanban Board

-[Kanban Board](https://github.com/commandeer/open/issues) - You can submit any bugs or feature requests you may have here.

-## 3. One off code examples

 ### Docker Compose